darellkoh/elastic-search-workshop/README.md

 ## Get started with some basic ElasticSearch API endpoints

-To start playing around with Kibana, you can run these commands and hit the green ▶️ button.
+To start playing around with Kibana, run these commands and hit the green ▶️ button to make a request.

 `GET _cat/indices` - [gets all indices](https://www.elastic.co/guide/en/elasticsearch/reference/5.3/cat-indices.html)